Introduction to Creative Writing (11113.1)

 - Have 1.5 line spacing (or 1. for poetry)

 Where appropriate, students in this unit are expected to use a standard academic form for all referencing and annotating.
-Harvard is the preferred form.
+MLA is the preferred form.
 Students not familiar with this should contact Study Skills at the Library or on Moodle.

 Handing in assessment: